Best Volunteering Organisation Award winners!

 Dan Mew, Founder of African Adventures, commented “I am so pleased that the hard work and commitment of our teams in Ghana, Kenya, the UK, and Zanzibar has been recognised at the British Youth Travel Awards with the award for Best Volunteering Organisation.
 It is also testament to our volunteers, who carry out the work we commit to doing at our partner projects, that their achievements have been celebrated so prominently.”

 The British Youth Travel Awards recognise excellence and set a benchmark for the sector.
-For many, they represent something special, something to work towards, and this is demonstrated each year by the volume of high-quality entries that are received.
+For many, they represent something special, something to work towards, and this is demonstrated each year by the volume of high-quality entries received.

 Emma English, BETA’s Executive Director, said “Each year we bring together a distinguished panel of judges covering a wide range of expertise from marketing, education, technology, sustainability and more to enable them to review and score each competition entry.
 We are proud of the many members and stakeholders that come together to enter and support these awards.
 This year we added a Dragons Den feature to allow entrants to share with our judging panel why they deserve to win in their chosen category and we were thrilled with the results.”